dbmdz/solr-ocrhighlighting/README.md

 works transparently with non-OCR fields and just lets the default implementation handle those.

+Additionally to improved highlighting for OCR, the plugin is able to index alternative readings listed in the markup.
+For example, if you OCR file has the alternatives `christmas` and `christrias` for the token `clistrias` in the span `presents on clistrias eve`, users would be able to search for `"presents christmas"` and `"presents clistrias"` and would get the correct match in bose cases, both with full highlighting.

 The plugin **works with all Solr versions >= 7.5**.

 ## Features